-- The company pays the full cost of your business travel accident (BTA) insurance.
-If you participate in an HSA Advantage plan, the company makes a contribution to your HSA. - You pay the full cost of your medical coverage; vision coverage; dental coverage; employee optional life insurance; spouse optional life insurance; dependent children optional life insurance; accidental death and dismemberment (AD&D) insurance; short-term disability (STD) coverage; long-term disability (LTD) coverage; occupational LTD coverage (if eligible) and employee contributions to RAYSIP.
+- Raytheon pays the full cost of your business travel accident (BTA) insurance.
+If you participate in an HSA Advantage plan, Raytheon makes a contribution to your HSA.
+If you are eligible, Raytheon pays the full cost of any company-matching contributions and/or contributions from the SLRC program to RAYSIP. - You pay the full cost of your medical coverage; vision coverage; dental coverage; employee optional life insurance; spouse optional life insurance; dependent children optional life insurance; accidental death and dismemberment (AD&D) insurance; short-term disability (STD) coverage; long-term disability (LTD) coverage; occupational LTD coverage (if eligible) and employee contributions to RAYSIP.
 If you open an FSA(s), your account(s) are funded with your contributions.
 Lastly, if you enroll in any voluntary benefits-e.g., the group legal plan and/or auto/homeowners insurance-you pay the full cost of coverage.